dustsigns/lecture-demos/object_detection/viola_jones_readme.md

 Object detection by Viola & Jones
 =================================

-**Short description**: Illustration of Viola-Jones object detection (Illustrates object detection on multiple input frames with the object detector by Viola and Jones)
+**Short description**: Illustration of Viola-Jones object detection (Illustrates object detection on video frames with the object detector by Viola and Jones)

 **Author**: Andreas Unterweger